pfrazee/json-lz/README.md

 }
 ```

-**name**.
+### name

 The name is the only required attribute.
 It may be any string value, including URLs.
 You should try to use long and non-generic names to avoid accidental collisions.
 For instance, instead of just `'status-update'`, you should prepend your org name, eg `'genericorp-status-update'`.

 You should use a URL for the name if you plan to publish and maintain documentation at the location.
 If not, then you should use a string that's unique enough that it will be easy to search against (and therefore discover the docs via a search engine).

-**attrs**.
+### attrs

 The `attrs` attribute describes which attributes in the object use the schema.
 It should be an array of attribute paths.
 (See [Attribute Paths](#attribute-paths).)

 When multiple attribute paths match, the most specific (that is, longest) will be used.
 Therefore, for the object `{foo:{bar:{baz: true}}}`, the path `foo.bar` will match everything inside for `bar` (include `baz`).
 However, if the path `foo.bar.baz` is present, then that will take precedent over the `foo.bar` selector.
 If there are multiple matching selectors of the same length, the first to match will be used (schema objects are processed in order).

 If `attrs` is set to `undefined`, then the schema will be used as the default schema for any attribute that does not have an explicitly-set schema.
 Only the first schema-object with an undefined `attrs` will be the default.

-**required**.
+### required

 If true, the schema must be supported by the reading application for the JSON to have meaning.
 An application which does not support a required schema must not use the input JSON.

 ### Attribute Paths